Sunday, November 23, 2008

 The Science of Bhakti

-Nowadays, the word ‘science’ is used in such a way that it seems to mean something modern, fruit of fertile brains, cultivated along the centuries by innumerable speculative processes and able to produce computers, spacecrafts, etc. Factually, science is as old as the universe, and even older than it.
+Nowadays, the word ‘science’ is used in such a way that it seems to mean something modern, a fruit of fertile brains, cultivated over the centuries by innumerable speculative processes and able to produce computers, spacecrafts, etc. Factually, science is as old as the universe, or even older than it.
 From the analytical point of view, there are different sciences for each branch of knowledge, and therefore if we speak about God and religion, we must assume that there must be a particular science that deals with these matters.
-This is called bhakti, and it is not just a branch, but the real science, and we may understand it by hearing from a book of science- Srimad Bhagavatam- as it was spoken by the greatest scientist: Lord Kapiladeva.
+This is called bhakti, and it is not just a branch, but the real science, and we may understand it by hearing from a book of science: Srimad-Bhagavatam, as it was spoken by the greatest scientist, Lord Kapiladeva.

-The word ‘science’ has its origin in Greek language, and it means ‘awakeness’, ‘knowledge’.
-The Sanskrit word for science is ‘vijnana’, or ‘visesa-jnana’, special knowledge, and because bhakti is the most special kind of knowledge, it is the supreme science per excellence and is thus defined:
+The word ‘science’ has its origin in the Greek language, and it means ‘awakeness’ or ‘knowledge’.
+The Sanskrit word for science is ‘vijnana,’ or ‘visesa-jnana,’ special knowledge, and because bhakti is the most special kind of knowledge, it is the supreme science per excellence and is thus defined:

 sri-bhagavan uvaca